Higher Penalties for Taxpayers Under Making Tax Digital: What You Need to Know

 Because points can accumulate over time, taxpayers who repeatedly miss deadlines may find that penalties arise more frequently than under the old system.

-Even where individual delays seem minor, consistent late filing can quickly push a taxpayer over the penalty threshold, resulting in higher overall charges.
+Even where individual delays seem minor, consistent late filing can quickly push a taxpayer over the penalty threshold, resulting in higher overall charges for those not following making tax digital deadlines or structured digital reporting practices.

 Who Needs to Pay Particular Attention

-The MTD penalty rules apply to taxpayers within the scope of MTD, including those submitting digital updates for VAT and, in future, Income Tax.
+The MTD penalty rules apply to taxpayers within the scope of MTD, including those submitting mtd vat return updates for VAT and, in future, Income Tax.

-Anyone required to submit regular updates should be aware that missed deadlines can have longer-lasting consequences under the points-based system.
+Anyone required to submit regular updates should be aware that missed deadlines can have longer-lasting consequences under the points-based system, especially where proper mtd compliance processes are not in place or supported by effective making tax digital services.

 HMRC Guidance on MTD Penalties